Best Vets in Bath

 rabbit

-Bath Veterinary Centre Ltd is described by reviewers as an independent practice (contrasted with “chain vets”), with an owner-vet presence mentioned in recent feedback.
-It appears set up for routine care and common illnesses, with multiple examples of staff adapting handling to the animal rather than forcing a standard exam.
+Bath Veterinary Centre Ltd is frequently described by reviewers as an independent practice in Bath, with an owner-vet presence noted in feedback.
+It appears geared to routine care and common illnesses, with repeated examples of staff adapting their handling to the individual animal rather than insisting on a standard exam.
+Recent comments continue to highlight calm, gentle care and a focus on the animal’s needs rather than unnecessary extras.

 #2 Ranking